 If a former recipient was never enrolled in Choices, and Choices Plus services will be provided, a Choices Plus case must be created.

-Boards must ensure that, if an applicant receives Choices Plus services and subsequently begins receiving TANF assistance again, Workforce Solutions Office staff—upon certification for TANF assistance—transfers any participation hours counted and tracked in TWIST from the Choices Plus case to a new Choices case.
+Boards must ensure that, if an applicant receives Choices Plus services and subsequently begins receiving TANF assistance again, Workforce Solutions Office staff—upon certification for TANF assistance—transfers any participation hours counted and tracked in WorkInTexas.com from the Choices Plus case to a new Choices case.

 B-904: Work Opportunity Tax Credit